Espresso drinks are a fun alternative to soda and a different way to enjoy coffee, offering a rich and creamy experience.

 To make up for the different amounts of steamed milk, cappuccinos have a thicker layer of foam on top and are usually dusted with some cocoa powder or ground cinnamon:

-If you’re making the iced version of the drinks, you add cold milk instead of steamed, with the same amount of espresso as the hot version of the drinks.
+If you're making the iced version of the drinks, add cold milk instead of steamed milk, using the same amount of espresso as in the hot version.

 There's just a tiny amount of foam in a macchiato, unlike a cappuccino, where it makes up for 1/3 of the drink.
 If you're making an iced macchiato, use cold milk and espresso.